 I’ve always been a seeker, passionate about finding meaning.
 I grew up in New York City with one younger sister in a house full of books to parents who both worked in publishing.
 I was an avid reader and a somewhat serious ballet dancer.

-I went to Harvard where I majored in English, and after a year in Paris with my boyfriend (now husband), I went to graduate school in English Literature at Columbia University.
+I went to Harvard where I majored in English, and after a year in Paris with my boyfriend (now husband), I went to graduate school to study English Literature at Columbia University.